Donate

 A symbolic creative gesture

-A new project inspired by and coordinated by Brazilian Sidmouth Resident and artist Lucia Cooper with the support of her family and Maureen and Mike Hawkridge, is nearing completion.
+This project inspired and coordinated by Brazilian Sidmouth Resident and artist Lúcia Cooper with the support of her family and Maureen and Mike Hawkridge, aligns with the gathering of world leaders for their annual meeting to tackle climate change.
+This unique project unites artists from the UK and Brazil in responding to COP 30.

-Sidmouth School of Art hopes to bring the voice of young people into the project through a series of art workshops in the autumn.
+Sidmouth School of Art is bringing the voices of young and older people into the project through a series of ink poster art workshops.

-Introducing Brazilian artists Marcia Carmona and Sara Bittante, whose artworks will also feature in our COP 30 artwork, and whose participation help to amplify the collaborative message of the work internationally and importantly in Brazil, where COP 30 will be held from 10th to 21st November 2025.
+Introducing two of our participating Brazilian artists Marcia Carmona and Sara Bittante, whose artworks feature in our COP 30 artwork, and whose participation from their homes in São Paulo and Santos, helps to amplify the collaborative message of the work internationally and importantly in Brazil, where COP 30 will be held from 10th to 21st November 2025.

 Church of the Most Precious Blood